NAPBC STANDARDS

 Body mass index (BMI)

-What Are the Reference Ranges for SOZO BodyComp Outputs?
+What are the reference ranges for SOZO BodyComp outputs?

 SOZO presents BodyComp outputs on reference ranges for average healthy individuals.
 The reference ranges are based on age and gender.
 Reference ranges for SOZO fluid outputs are derived from data collected by ImpediMed.
 Reference ranges for skeletal muscle mass, fat mass, and body mass index are based on published research and guidelines.